NeilSWells/iolairPanelMeter/README.md

 As well as the parts that come on the partially populated board, you will also need:

+Irritatingly, AliExpress seem to keep changing the links to the products.
+Email me if a link doesn't work and you're not sure of the product.

 ## Main Board

 Connector - MSTBA 2.5/ 6-G-5.08